 - The total cost of attendance for the year has increased

 Can I enroll in courses at another institution while attending Antioch University Santa Barbara and still receive financial aid?

 In the Bachelor of Arts program, students may be dually enrolled at Antioch University Santa Barbara and another approved institution.
-Students wishing to be dually enrolled must submit a complete Consortium Agreement Form to the Financial Aid Office.
-Please note that (1) BA students must be registered for a total of 6.0 units to be eligible for financial aid and (2) students may receive financial aid from one institution only during a given term.
+Students wishing to be dually enrolled must submit a completed Concurrent Enrollment Agreement Form to the Registrar’s Office.
+Please note that (1) BA students must be registered for a minimum of 6.0 units at AUSB to be eligible for concurrent enrollment and (2) students may receive financial aid from one institution only during a given term.